Emma Spring Co-founder & Trustee

 Daniel Owen Co-founder & Trustee

 Dan has over 30 years of experience in the technology and marketing sector, with a specific focus on the internet and digital media.
-For the last 25 years he has set up a variety of successful internet businesses including a software and marketing agency, Mustard New Media.
-He passionately believes in seeing technology exploited to solve real-world problems.
+Over the last 25 years he has set up a variety of successful internet businesses including a software and marketing agency, Mustard New Media.
+He passionately believes in exploiting technology to solve real-world problems.